oraxen/async_anticheat/README.md

 Multi-platform Minecraft plugin (Paper/Spigot, BungeeCord, Velocity) that captures high-signal packets via PacketEvents and streams them to a cloud service for async analysis.

-This project is **GPL-3.0** (required for PacketEvents compatibility).

-Packet capture is implemented with [PacketEvents](https://docs.packetevents.com/).
-The plugin requires the PacketEvents plugin to be installed on each platform.
+Packet capture is implemented with [PacketEvents](https://docs.packetevents.com/), which is shaded into the plugin JAR (no separate installation required).

 ## Requirements